xTwo56/coinswap/docs/app demos/makerd.md

 ### 1. Start Bitcoin Core (Pre-requisite)

-`Makerd` requires a **Bitcoin Core** RPC connection running on **Signet** for its operation.
+`Makerd` requires a **Bitcoin Core** RPC connection running on **testnet4** for its operation.
 To get started, you need to start `bitcoind`:

 > **Important:**
-> All apps are designed to run on **Signet** for testing purposes.
-The DNS server that Maker connects to will also be on Signet.
+> All apps are designed to run on **testnet4** for testing purposes.
+The DNS server that Maker connects to will also be on testnet4.
 While you can run these apps on other networks, there won't be any DNS available, so Maker won’t be able to connect to the DNS server or other Coinswap networks.

 To start `bitcoind`: